-The storage and transfer of 1.9 million gallons of fuel oil (principally No. 6 oil) subjects the Laboratory to MPF licensing by NYSDEC.
+The storage and transfer of 1.9 million gallons of fuel oil (principally No. 6 oil and No. 2 oil) subjects the Laboratory to MPF licensing by NYSDEC.
 The fuel oil used at the CSF to produce high-pressure steam to heat and cool BNL facilities is stored in five tanks with capacities ranging from 300,000 to 600,000 gallons.
-The remaining storage facilities at BNL have capacities that range from 100 to 10,000 gallons and are located throughout the site where there is a need for building heat, emergency power, fuel, or other miscellaneous petroleum needs (e.g., motor oil, used oil, lube oil, biodiesel).
+The remaining storage facilities at BNL have capacities that